 If you are not making the most of this benefit, you could be missing out on thousands of dollars in Government contributions over your working life.

 On the flipside, if you are making the most of this benefit, you can rest easy knowing you are doing all that you can to maximise on the KiwiSaver Government contribution.

-The graph1 indicates the compounding effect of your personal contributions and the Government contribution if joined at age 18 and remained an eligible member of KiwiSaver until 65.
+This graph indicates the cumulative effect of your regular contributions and the Government contribution if you joined at age 18 and remained an eligible member of KiwiSaver until 65.
 Over a lifetime the Government contribution can amount to more than $24,500 for your retirement.

-The best way to check the total contributions you've made so far for the year starting 1 July is by visiting https://www.ird.govt.nz/kiwisaver and by clicking ‘My Kiwisaver’ in the top right hand cover.
+Visit ird.govt.nz/kiwisaver and click ‘My Kiwisaver’ in the top right hand cover.
 Here you can view all the money deducted from your salary (if any) for your KiwiSaver account and paid via Inland Revenue.

-It's easy to login or register for the first time.
-All you'll need is your IRD number.
+Haven’t used myIR before?
+It's easy to login or register for the first time – all you'll need is your IRD number.

 It's important to use ird.govt.nz/kiwisaver if you are an employee, as the Government calculates your Government contribution entitlement based on when IRD receives your contributions, not when they're paid into your AMP KiwiSaver Scheme account.

 If you’ve chosen AMP as your preferred KiwiSaver scheme provider, you can get your most up-to-date information at MyAMP.
 When you first joined the AMP KiwiSaver Scheme, you were given a username and password; if you have logged on previously, these are still valid.